Director of the Reading Centre for Cognition Research

 Professor Emma Borg

-Emma has been Head of the Philosophy Department, a Visiting Professor at Rutgers Centre for Cognitive Science and the Institute of Advanced Studies in London, and was the White Distinguished Visiting Professor at the University of Chicago.
+Emma has been Head of the Philosophy Department, a Visiting Professor at Rutgers Centre for Cognitive Science and the Institute of Advanced Studies in London, Associate Investigator at the Australian Research Council Centre of Excellence in Cognition and its Disorders, Macquarie University, and was the White Distinguished Visiting Professor at the University of Chicago.
 Emma has held various awards including a Philip Leverhulme Prize, two AHRC Research Leave awards and she has been PI on an AHRC Research Network (with Peking University, China).
-She has recently been awarded a Leverhulme Major Research Fellowship (October 2020 – September 2023).
+She has been awarded a Leverhulme Major Research Fellowship (October 2020 – September 2023) for work on reasons for action and rationality.

 Members of the Reading Centre for Cognition Research

 Members of the Centre are drawn from University of Reading staff and graduate students.
 Most members are based in either the Philosophy Department or the School of Psychology and Clinical Language Sciences (PCLS), however members also come from other Departments such as History, English, and Computational Science.
-For indicative names of past and present members, please see those listed on the Publications page.
+For indicative names of past and present members, please see those listed on the Publications page and on the Past Events page.

 Membership is open to anyone at the University interested in the interdisciplinary understanding of the human mind.
 Individuals not based at the University but with an interest in the work of the Centre are welcome to join our mailing list and attend events.

-For any queries about membership or to join the mailing list, please contact Emma Borg (email@example.com).
+For any queries about membership or to join the mailing list, please contact Cognitionresearch@reading.ac.uk.